mre/endler.dev/content/2019/tinysearch/index.md

 "opt-level = 's'"  => 195950 bytes
 ```

-Setting `opt-level` to `s` means we trade size for speed;
+Setting `opt-level` to `s` means we trade size for speed,
-but we're preliminary interested in minimal size anyway.
+but we're preliminarily interested in minimal size anyway.
+After all, a small download size also improves performance.

 Next, we can try [wee_alloc](https://github.com/rustwasm/wee_alloc), an alternative Rust allocator
 producing a small `.wasm` code size.